mer-hybris/hadk.sailfishos.org/mic.rst

 Ensure you re-generated :ref:`patterns` (needs to be run after every ``createrepo``)

-Building a rootfs using RPM repositories and a kickstart file:
+Building a rootfs using RPM repositories and a kickstart file (NB: all errors are non-critical as long as you end up with a generated image):

 .. code-block:: console